ProtectKernelTunables setting

 The systemd unit setting ProtectKernelTunables aims to protect Linux kernel information and settings, so-called kernel tunables.
 These tunables are stored within /proc and /sys.

-This setting will also restrict access fully to /proc/kallsyms as well as /proc/kcore.
+This setting will also restrict access fully to /proc/kallsyms as well as /proc/kcore .

 /proc/kallsyms

-This file contains a symbol table from the Linux kernel providing function and variable names.
+contains a symbol table from the Linux kernel providing function and variable names.
 It may be used by developers and system administrators to troubleshoot kernel issues.

 See What is the file /proc/kallsyms on Linux? for more details.